disclosure: we were sent this kit for the purpose of review.

 Then you glue the front of each centre half and stick them together, ensuring the cord hangs freely from the top of the bell, again I left to dry for a few hours.

-I’m sure older children would definately be able to construct these bells for themselves adding to the craft fun.
-Now we were ready for Monkey to have some real fun.
+I’m sure older children would definitely be able to construct these bells for themselves adding to the crafting fun.
+Now we were ready for my son to have some real fun.

-I was given instructions to make a silver bell, whilst Monkey painted, glued, coloured and generally had lots of fun.
-I left the glitter pots in the cupboard today, but can see glitter working really well with these kits.
+I was given instructions to make a silver bell, whilst my son painted, glued, coloured and generally had lots of fun.
+I left the glitter pots in the cupboard today but can see glitter working really well with these kits.

-For older children they could easily draw a design onto their bell and then paint/draw to fill the design in.
+Older children could easily draw a design onto their bell and then paint/draw to fill the design in.
 It’s a great way to produce a decoration or gift that’s a real work of art as seen in your child’s mind.

-Monkey really enjoyed the 360 degree element that a 3D item gives him.
-I think his first bell is probably still work in progress, but that’s fine.
+My son really enjoyed the 360-degree element that a 3D item gives him.
+I think his first bell is probably still a work in progress, but that’s fine.
 He can embellish his bell as he sees fit over the days to come.

 We were both really rather impressed with our Angel Malma Bells – a great craft set for £24.99.